htrajan/ht-drawsteel/Draw Steel Rules (original).md

 ### CINEMATIC

 Closely tied to the heroic keyword, the cinematic keyword is about how we like powers and abilities with a strong visual component.
-You can imagine your character doing or saying these things. “[[In All This Confusion]]” is a good name for the shadow’s ability to slip out of melee and retreat to safety.
+You can imagine your character doing or saying these things.
+“In All This Confusion” is a good name for the shadow’s ability to slip out of melee and retreat to safety.
 The text of the ability says how it works, but the name creates a visual that explains how it’s working.

 When Sir Vanazor the [[Dragon Knight|dragon knight]] fury leaps onto a goblin [[War Spider|war spider]], cleaving through the goblins riding the creature in a single turn, you can see it in your mind.
 It feels like a movie.
 It doesn’t feel simply as if you rolled well, but like an epic scene, complete with slow motion and a Carpenter Brut soundtrack.